recoilme/tgram/readme.md

-# Tgram
+# Typegram

-[tgr.am](http://tgr.am) - Zen service for writers and readers with minimalistic design, user-friendly interface and high speed of work.
+[typegram](http://tgr.am) - Zen service for writers and readers with minimalistic design, user-friendly interface and high speed of work.

 Main features: